bongiozzo/musica_mustdie/output/band_cryptopsy.md

 # Cryptopsy

+Intense Brutal Deathcore

-Дискография
+## Дискография

-"Blasphemy Made Flesh" 1995, Deathcore
+### "Blasphemy Made Flesh" 1995, Deathcore

+1- Defenestration
+2- Abigor
+3- Open Face Surgery
+4- Serial Messiah
+5- Born Headless
+6- Swine the Cross
+7- Gravaged (a Cryptopsy)
+8- Memories of Blood
+9- Mutant Christ
+10- Pathological Frolic

+Produced by Cryptopsy
+Engineered by Rod Shearer
+Recorded and mixed at Piranha Studio, april 1994 Artwork by Dragon design (upper)

-"None So Vile" 1996, Deathcore
+### "None So Vile" 1996, Deathcore

+1- Crown of Horns
+2- Slit your Guts
+3- Graves of the Fathers
+4- Dead and Dripping
+5- Benedictine Convulsion
+6- Phobophile
+7- Lichmistress
+8- Orgiastic Disembowelment

+Produced by Pierre Remillard and Cryptopsy
+Engineered by Pierre Remillard
+Recorded and mixed at Victor Studio, December 1995 - January 1996 Cover artwork by Elizabeth Sirani

-"Whisper Supremacy" 1998, Deathcore
+### "Whisper Supremacy" 1998, Deathcore

+1- Emaciate
+2- Cold Hate, Warm Blood
+3- Loathe
+4- White Worms
+5- Flame to the Surface
+6- Depths you've Fallen
+7- Faceless Unknown
+8- Serpent's Coil

+Produced by Pierre Remillard and Cryptopsy
+Engineered by Pierre Remillard
+Recorded and mixed at Victor Studio, June 1998
+Artwork by Francois Quevillon
+Century Media Records (1998)

-"And Then You'll Beg" 2000, Deathcore
+### "And Then You'll Beg" 2000, Deathcore

+1- ...And Then It Passes
+2- We Bleed
+3- Voice of Unreason
+4- My Prodigal Sun
+5- Shroud
+6- Soar and Envision Sore Vision
+7- Equivalent Equilibrium
+8- Back to the Worms
+9- Screams go Unheard

+Produced by Pierre Remillard and Cryptopsy
+Engineered by Pierre Remillard
+Assistant engineer : Louis Legault
+Recorded and mixed at Victor Studio, Summer 2000 Mastered by George Graves at Lacquer Channel, Toronto Technical adviser : Dave Galea
+Design, illlustration and photography by Francois Quevillon Century Media Records (2000)

-"None So Live" 2003, Death Metal
+### "None So Live" 2003, Death Metal

-"Once Was Not" 2005, Death Metal
+### "Once Was Not" 2005, Death Metal

+1. Luminum
+2. In The Kingdom Where Everything Dies,The Sky Is Mortal
+3. Carrionshine
+4. Adeste Infidelis
+5. The Curse Of The Great
+6. The Frantic Pace Of Dying
+7. Keeping The Cadaver Dogs Busy
+8. Angelskingarden
+9. The Pestilence That Walketh In Darkness (Psalm 91 : 5-8)
+10. The End
+11. Endless Cemetery

-"The Unspoken King" 2008, Metalcore
+### "The Unspoken King" 2008, Metalcore

 ## Отношения с другими группами